dibyaranjangithub/jekylltwt/index.md

 layout: template
 ---

-This is the front matter, Jekyll transformer recognises if the page starts with three `---` and end with three `---` , example:
+This, `index.md` is the front matter, Jekyll transformer recognises if the page starts with three `---` and end with three `---` , example:

 ```
 ---